CHICAGO – The odds of obesity appear stacked against black and Hispanic children starting even before birth, provocative new research suggests.

 The findings help explain disproportionately high obesity rates in minority children.
 Family income is often a factor, but so are cultural customs and beliefs, the study authors said.

 They examined more than a dozen circumstances that can increase chances of obesity, and almost every one was more common in black and Hispanic children than in whites.
-Factors included eating and sleeping habits in infancy and smoking during pregnancy.and mothers
+Factors included eating and sleeping habits in infancy and early childhood and mothers smoking during pregnancy.

 Text continues after gallery…